Course Outline

 Introduction to Cost Centers and Costing Fundamentals for Government

-• Purpose and structure of cost centers within government agencies
+• Purpose and structure of cost centers within government operations

 • Cost classification: fixed, variable, direct, and indirect costs in a public sector context